St Barnabas Churchyard

 The Churchyard Working Group in October 2024

 We appreciate the increasing support from the community and various organisations dedicated to restoring the churchyard.
-Groups such as Erdington Litter Busters have been instrumental in maintaining cleanliness, and individuals such as Bob and Sandra from the Erdington Historical Society have provided invaluable assistance by digitally cataloging accessible graves, aiding in the identification and location of gravesites.
+Groups such as Erdington Litter Busters have been instrumental in maintaining cleanliness, and individuals such as Bob and Sandra from Erdington Historical Society have provided invaluable assistance by digitally cataloging accessible graves, aiding in the identification and location of gravesites.

 We extend our gratitude to everyone who has contributed to the restoration efforts and to those who have inquired about graves in the affected areas for their understanding and cooperation.
 We are committed to addressing these concerns with due diligence.